tejeshreddymeka/EventNotifier/README.md

 * Here is solution.
 * You need not set any event.
 * The events from website [ctftime.org, hackerrank.com , hackerearth.com , codeforces.com , codechef.com  will automatically be added.
-* Here is the python tool that will notify you 5 minutes before the event by default or you can even change the time.
+* Here is the python tool that will notify you frequently between 5 minutes before and after the event starts by default or you can even change the time.

 * This Application is tested on windows OS and written in python3.